ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Guaranteed Housing Yes Guaranteed for freshman

-The Catholic University of America offers housing.
-Students are required to live on campus through sophomore year.
+The Catholic University of America offers on-campus housing.
+Students are required to live on campus.
 First year students are guaranteed on-campus housing.

 Most The Catholic University of America students live off campus.
-In 2022, 22.5% of undergrads at The Catholic University of America lived in some kind of on-campus housing and 77.5% of students lived off-campus or commuted to The Catholic University of America.
+In 2023, 22.5% of undergrads at The Catholic University of America lived in some kind of on-campus housing and 77.5% of students lived off-campus or commuted to The Catholic University of America.
+There are 1,977 spots available in on-campus housing for all 3,023 undergraduates.
+In the 2022-2023 school year, 1,828 students chose to live on-campus.
+On the weekends, about 75% students stay on-campus.
 First year students are not allowed to park a car on campus.

-The Catholic University of America does not offer coed housing or housing for students with disabilities.
+The Catholic University of America offers coed housing and housing for students with disabilities.

 The Catholic University of America Athletics